First park on our adventure… But not the first national park visited

 Evidence of water is everywhere as we walk along the elevated boardwalk.
 We are lucky that no part of the walk is flooded, as it is often the case.
 The markers for the self guided tour are clear and the material interesting to read.
 The walk itself is not that long and very flat.
 You are in the shade all the time — no worries about sunburn.
 Many benches along the way allow you to stop, observe, and listen to the forest of old growth trees.
 During this 2.4 mile walk, we cross paths with less than 10 other people.
 It is indeed serene and peaceful.

 The boardwalk is the highlight of this park.
 It’s easily accessible and tells an interesting story — if you can put up with the insects.
-It’s like taking a nature walk and requires no more exertion than to walk the 2.4 mile loop.
-It’s flat and smooth.
-One of the easiest trails in the National Parks.
+It’s like taking a nature walk and requires no more exertion than to walk the 2.4 mile loop, One of the easiest trails in the national parks.

 Other ways to enjoy the park